A Sample Vision Board

-Vision Statement is a concise summary of the idea that describes what you want to achieve.
-I also find it helpful to state the intention or motivation behind the idea.
-Limit the vision statement to two sentences.
+Vision Statement is a concise summary of your idea that describes your intention and motivation.
+I also find it helpful to limit the vision statement to two sentences.

 Target Group describes the market or market segment you want to address.
 You should state who the product is likely to benefit, who its users and its customers are.

-Needs describes the product’s value proposition: the problems and pain points the product removes, and the benefits it creates for its of the users and the customers.
+Needs describes the product’s value proposition: the problems and pain points the product removes, and the benefits or gains it creates for its users and customers.
 The section should make it clear why people will want to use and buy your product, and what the product’s value proposition is.

-Product summarises the three to five features of your product that are critical for its success.
+Product summarises the three to five features of your product that make it stand out and that are critical for its success.
 These are likely to correlate to its unique selling proposition, and they should address the needs identified.